Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/overview.md

 ## About the Knowledge structure
 At the top level of Knowledge is the knowledge base.
 Inside the knowledge base are *topics*, which you can think of as folders that contain articles.
 * **Knowledge bases.** You may want to build out only one knowledge base, or you may want several.
 There is no limit to how many knowledge bases your organization can have.
-* **Topics.** A hierarchical structure that is unique to each knowledge base.
+* **Topics.** You can use topics to provide a hierarchical structure that is unique to each knowledge base.
 Topics are not required, but when you do choose to use them, they provide an easy-to-navigate tree that contains Knowledge articles.
 Topics can be moved around in the structure of a knowledge base, and they can go up to five levels deep.
 * **Articles.** Individual articles that contain your Knowledge content.

 ![Knowledge Structure](_books/servicemanager-user-guide/knowledge/images/knowledge-structure.png)